Alfresco/docs-alfresco/content-accelerator/latest/install/index.md

    The `convert` help message is displayed.

-### Alfresco Module Packages (AMP) installation
+## Install Alfresco Module Packages (AMPs)

 In this section we ensure that all components of the Content Accelerator are installed correctly into Alfresco Content Services.

 1. Stop the Alfresco server

-2. Copy the AMPs to the Alfresco Content Services installation:
+1. Copy the AMPs to the Alfresco Content Services installation:

    Navigate to the `ALFRESCO_HOME/amps` directory and copy the following amps to this directory (these are amps that should be applied to the repository aka [alfresco.war]):
     * `tsgrp-opencontent.amp`
     * `tsgrp-autofile.amp`

-3. (OPTIONAL) This step is only required if installing Alfresco Enterprise Viewer:
+1. (Pnp ONLY) This step is only required if installing the Policy and Procedure Content Accelerator solution:

    Navigate to the `ALFRESCO_HOME/amps` directory and copy the following amps there:
-   * `oa-service-alfresco.amp`

-4. (OPTIONAL) This step is only required if installing the Policy and Procedure Content Accelerator solution:

-   Navigate to the `ALFRESCO_HOME/amps` directory and copy the following amps there:
    * `tsgrp-alfresco-chain-versioning.amp`
    * `pnp-platform-3.5.amp`

-5. (OPTIONAL) This step is only required if installing the Claims Content Accelerator solution:
+1. (Claims ONLY) This step is only required if installing the Claims Content Accelerator solution:

    Navigate to the `ALFRESCO_HOME/amps` directory and copy the following amps there:
    * `claims-platform-3.5.amp`

-6. (OPTIONAL) This step is only required if using the Alfresco Enterprise Viewer in Share:

-   Navigate to the `ALFRESCO_HOME/amps_share` directory and copy the following amps there:
-   * `oa-service-share.amp`
-   * `oa-share-webpreview.amp`

-7. Apply the AMPs
+1. Apply the AMPs

    From the `ALFRESCO_HOME` direcotry, run this command for each Repository AMP required (replace `{myAmp}` with the correct AMP name):